ianmeigh/wagtailmedia/docs/transcoding/aws_elemental_mediaconvert.md

 ### Prerequisites

 - An AWS account with access to the web console and permissions to create IAM roles/policies, MediaConvert jobs, EventBridge rules/API Destinations, Secrets Manager secrets, and S3 objects.
-- An S3 bucket for input/output media.
+- An S3 bucket for output media, and potentially input media too.
 - A public webhook endpoint URL (served by your host app) to receive job events.

 ### AWS Services Used